My personal website is my home on the web.

 Special Effects

-- 404 Page Rings: The 404 page features a rotating grid of concentric rings of dots that also reacts to your mouse.
-I was inspired by GitHub’s 404 page that cheekily says “this is not the web page you’re looking for”.
-Getting a 404 on GitHub is always delightful, and I tried to emulate that with my own 404 page.
+404 Page Rings: My 404 page features a rotating grid of concentric rings of dots that also reacts to your mouse.
+I was inspired by GitHub’s 404 page that cheekily says “this is not the web page you’re looking for” with an Octocat dressed as Obi-Wan Kenobi.
+Getting a 404 on GitHub is always delightful, and I tried to emulate that with my own 404 page by adding a fun visual effect.

 Lighthouse